 Visiting Chateaux in the Loire Valley has always been on my bucket list.
 On one of my business trips to Europe this year, I made an intentional detour to Loire.
 Like a typical type-A traveler, I mapped out details and powered through famous Chateaux such as Chambord, Cheverny, d’Amboise Chenonceau, Villandry and Usse, all in one weekend.
 All right!
 Chateaux on steroids in 48 hours!

 On the way out of Chateau d’Amboise, I was chatting with a couple of Americans who had just arrived in Loire that morning.
 We were exchanging tips on what to do or see in our short stays.
 They briefly mentioned Chateau du Clos Luce, Leonardo da Vinci’s last residence.
 What?
 Da Vinci was in Loire five hundred years ago?
-I got a chance to see the “Last Supper” in Milan.
-I was so impressed with his masterpiece.
-I just had to check out his place.
+I got a chance to see the “Last Supper” in Milan and was so impressed with his masterpiece that I just had to check out his place.

 His last residence was more like a villa, not a chateau.
 It wasn’t huge.
-I got a chance to visit his bedroom, kitchen, study and work place.
+I got a chance to visit his bedroom, kitchen, study, and workplace.
 The residence had a huge garden.
-The museum staff built prototypes of his inventions such as a machine gun, a flying machine and an assault chariot and placed them nicely at around the garden.
+The museum staff built prototypes of his inventions such as a machine gun, the flying machine, and an assault chariot and placed them nicely at around the garden.

 I marveled over his drawings and prototypes of his inventions.
 Then, as a marketer, I kept wondering: if he were able to bring these machines to life and make them work, how would he market and sell his incredible inventions?
 How would he explain the complicated features and benefits in a way that nobles, kings and wealthy merchants could comprehend?
 What would his show-and-tell demo look like?
 What kind of visual content would he create to convey his message if he didn’t have the resources to create live demonstrations of his prototypes?
 If he were a savvy business person like Thomas Edison, would he build a company, hire a team and dispatch them to different kingdoms and territories to promote his inventions?
 Oh, wait, what if I were his Chief of Staff or VP of Sales or Chief Marketing Officer?
 Suddenly, I got excited!